GregAskew/Extensions/README.md

 # Extensions
-Collection of use C# extensions, organized into a project
+Collection of useful C# extensions, organized into a project